eric-spoerner/world_weather_analysis/README.md

 ### Before initial release

 * Self-guided selection of vacation area
     * Allow multiple parameters to narrow data set down to a reasonable amount.
+Probably just ask about rain to start.
+Requires subjective binning.
+        * Keep running tally of values available for trip planning
+    * Prompt user to pick eligible country
     * Auto-map itinerary.
 Should be ok using `optimize_waypoints` in map call.
+        * Would need to do geographic lookups.
     * User will pick starting city once country is chosen and map is selected.
+* Add robust logging to google API hotel search?
 * Add humidity/wind/etc to selection engine?
 If that route is taken, encapsulate into function
     * minima/maxima should be determined by actual values in data set
 * Find out why current query from API is pulling data bout the city itself vs the way it was on the assignment